Join our Student Nursing Associate Apprenticeship at UHBW!

 Can I use a Nursing Associate qualification to access pre-registration nurse training?

-Yes.
-As a Registered Nursing Associate your Foundation Degree apprenticeship can be used towards
+Yes, as a Registered Nursing Associate your Foundation Degree apprenticeship can be used towards pre-registration Nurse training.

-Contact us about our Trainee Nursing Associate Apprenticeship
+Contact us about our Student Nursing Associate Apprenticeship